-(a) bis any consultation submissions received under regulation 93bis;
+(a) bis any consultation submissions received under regulation 93ter;

-(a) ter any advice or reports received from any competent organ of the United Nations or of its specialized agencies or any international organizations with competence in the subject matter;
+[(a) ter any advice or reports received from any competent organ of the United Nations or of its specialized agencies or any international organizations with competence in the subject matter;]

 (a) quat any information supplied by the Sponsoring State or States.

-(b) any concern raised by a Coastal State with respect to the application;
+[(b) any concern raised by a [relevant]/[potentially affected] Coastal State with respect to the application];

-(b) bis any advice or reports in respect of the Environmental Plans sought by the Commission from recognized experts in the field of the protection of the marine environment listed by the Council;
+(b) bis any advice or reports in respect of the Environmental Plans sought by the Commission from recognized experts in the field of the protection of the Marine Environment listed by the Council;

+[(b) ter reports from the Finance Committee upon matters within its competence, including:

+(i) assessment of the economic benefits to be derived from the activities proposed in the application;

+(ii) advice as to securing optimum revenue for the Authority;

+(iii) the administrative budget required to manage a contract if awarded, and the proposed annual reporting fee to be levied pursuant to regulation 84;

+(iv) any recommendation regarding the amount or format of the Environmental Performance Guarantee; and

+(v) advice as to whether the Applicant would be subsidized so as to be given an artificial competitive advantage with respect to land-based miners.]

-(c) Any previous operating record of the applicant, including in relation to Exploitation activities within other jurisdictions, as well as the applicant’s performance during the Exploration stage, including the quality of annual reports and baseline data, and the results of test Exploitation activities;
+(c) any previous operating record of the Applicant, including in relation to Exploitation activities within other jurisdictions, as well as the Applicant’s performance during the Exploration stage, including the quality of annual reports and baseline data, and the Test Mining Report.

-[(d) any objectives or measures established in the relevant Regional Environmental Management Plan.]
+[5.
+During its consideration of the Plan of Work the Commission may request the Applicant to provide additional information for the purpose of clarifying any aspect of the Plan of Work.
+Where the Commission makes such a request it shall specify the timeline within which the Applicant may provide the information, taking into account the complexity of the requested information.
+Where the Applicant does not provide the information as requested, the Commission shall proceed with a review of the Plan of Work and make a decision based on what the Applicant has already submitted.]